web3/web3.js/packages/web3-providers/README.md

 - ```socket_close```   -  This event will be fired when the connection get closed.
 - ```socket_error```   -  This event will be fired when an error occurs.
 - ```socket_connect``` -  This event will be fired when the connection is established.
-- ```socket_networkChanged``` -  This event will be fired when the network is changing and does only exist with the EthereumProvider.
+- ```socket_networkChanged``` -  This event will be fired when the network is changing and exist only on the EthereumProvider.
-- ```socket_accountsChanged``` -  This event will be fired when the accounts are changing and does only exist with the EthereumProvider.
+- ```socket_accountsChanged``` -  This event will be fired when the accounts are changing and exist only on the EthereumProvider.

 ## Usage examples